Newborn Symptoms

 Normal Sleep Patterns

-• Newborns sleep 14-17 hours daily in short periods
+• Newborns typically sleep 14–17 hours per day in short chunks.

 Sleep Development

-• Some babies may start sleeping longer stretches by 2-3 months
+• By 2–3 months, babies may start sleeping longer at night.

 Safe Sleep Practices